 2120.5.
-Curriculum Content.
+CURRICULUM CONTENT.

-Each supervisory union SU/SD board shall ensure the written and delivered curriculum within their supervisory union SU/SD is aligned with the standards approved by the State Board of Education.
-The curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and accessible to families and community members.
+Each supervisory union board shall ensure the written and delivered curriculum within their supervisory union is aligned with the standards approved by the State Board of Education.
+The curriculum shall be accessible to families and community members.
+Each school shall enable students to engage annually in rigorous, relevant and comprehensive learning opportunities that allow them to demonstrate proficiency in:

-Each school shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in:
+a. literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in all aspects of daily living.
+All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g. screening, formative, summative, and diagnostic) and the linguistic background of each student.
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special-education eligibility.

-- a) literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
-All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility; - b) mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry by the end of grade 10); - c) scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design); - d) global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history); - e) physical education and health education as defined in 16 V.S.A. § 131.
-Schools shall: - i.
-Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof. - ii.
-Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum but does not replace physical education classes.
+- b. mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry) by the end of grade 10; - c. scientific inquiry and content knowledge (including the concepts of life sciences, physical sciences, earth and space sciences and engineering design); - d. global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history); - e. physical education and health education as defined in 16 V.S.A. §131; - f. artistic expression (including visual, media and performing arts); and - g. transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology).